ackwolver335/Java-Coder/README.md

 }
 ```

+## Intro to Decision Making

+Decision Making in programming is similar to decision-making in real life.
+In programming also face some situations where we want a certain block of code to be executed when some condition is fulfilled.

+### Some Selection statement of JAVA :

+- if : if statement is the most simple decision-making statement.
+It is used to decide whether a certain statement or block of statements will be executed or not i.e if a certain condition is true then a block of statements is executed otherwise not.
+- if-else : The if statement alone tells us that if a condition is true it will execute a block of statements and if the condition is false it won’t.
+But what if we want to do something else if the condition is false?
+Here comes the else statement.
+We can use the else statement with the if statement to execute a block of code when the condition is false.
+- nested if : A nested if is an if statement that is the target of another if or else.
+Nested if statements mean an if statement inside an if statement.
+Yes, java allows us to nest if statements within if statements. i.e, we can place an if statement inside another if statement.
+- if else if ladder : Here, a user can decide among multiple options.The if statements are executed from the top down.
+As soon as one of the conditions controlling the if is true, the statement associated with that ‘if’ is executed, and the rest of the ladder is bypassed.

 Note : Proper Code will be given in the file name as "wrap.java".

 ### Social Media Links :